Kali-Hac/SPC-MGR/README.md

 ```

-Note: This task requires first training a model on a specific probe set (``S_probe'') of the source dataset (``S_dataset''), and then applying this model to a specific target probe set (``probe'') of the target dataset (``dataset'').
+Note: This task requires first training a model on a specific probe set ('--S_probe') of the source dataset ('--S_dataset'), and then applying this model to a specific target probe set ('--probe') of the target dataset ('--dataset').
 Our code will automatically fine-tune the pre-trained model on the unlabled data of target dataset.

 Please see ```SPC-MGR.py``` for more details.